Royal Queensland Regiment

 The Royal Queensland Regiment (RQR) is a reserve light infantry regiment of the Australian Army based in Queensland.
 Part of the Royal Australian Infantry Corps, the regiment was established in 1960 following a reorganisation of Australia's part-time infantry regiments that saw the creation of six state-based regiments through the amalgamation of the previously existing regionally designated infantry battalions.
 Initially only two battalions were raised, but since then the size of the regiment has fluctuated depending upon the Army's requirements.
 There are currently three battalions within the regiment based at various locations throughout Queensland, all of which are assigned to the 11th Brigade.

 Current structure

-The regiment currently consists of three battalions:
+The regiment currently consists of four battalions: